by Paul R. Spitzzeri

 On 17 May 1913, the official opening of the tract took place, as a prior post observed, and this entry takes a look at a quartet of letters, dated 25 and 26 May, pertaining to the early marketing of North Whittier Heights.
 One is an original sent to Hart and while the others are file copies of correspondence sent by sales manager Grover T. Russell, who sold his 1916 house to John and Barbara Clonts in the 1960s.
 They, in turn, donated a treasure trove of Russell’s papers, left in the dwelling by him, to the Homestead almost six years ago and we’ve shared documents from time-to-time here to give some of the early history of the unincorporated community near the Museum.

 On 25 May, Russell wrote to “Mr. C.B.
-Palland,” who might be Clarence Beauregard Poland, a long-time writer, editor and publisher in Los Angeles, acknowledging receipt of a letter dated the 20th and requesting information on lands at North Whittier Heights for raising almonds, walnuts and deciduous fruit—this latter referring to trees from which the fruit falls, such as apples, figs and pomegranates.
+Palland,” who was Clarence Beauregard Poland, a long-time writer, editor and publisher in Los Angeles, acknowledging receipt of a letter dated the 20th and requesting information on lands at North Whittier Heights for raising almonds, walnuts and deciduous fruit—this latter referring to trees from which the fruit falls, such as apples, figs and pomegranates.
 Russell replied that “I will frankly state that the only tree cultivation among the list which you mentioned that is being actively developed in the district surrounding our property is the walnut industry [sic], but there is no better district in the state for walnuts.”

 In fact, the La Puente Valley was soon to have the largest walnut packing house in the world because of the predominance of that nut and, several years later, Walter P. Temple would plant a large number of the trees at the Homestead after acquiring it.
 The local association was founded in 1912 and some of the earliest trees in the district were planted by Baldwin, with about 4,000 acres dedicated to walnut growing at the time that Russell wrote his letter.
 Despite the prevalence of the crop, though, the North Whittier Heights representative advised his correspondent that